-WebSocket technology allows Wrike to get real-time Workspace updates and future versions of Wrike might require this technology.
+WebSocket technology allows Wrike to get real-time Workspace updates and enables the collaborative editing of description fields.
+Future versions of Wrike will require this technology in order for certain features to work.
 To guarantee the best performance and compatibility, we recommend checking that WebSockets are working properly with Wrike on your device.

 - Open Wrike’s Support Tool.